 - Control of all stages of the program.

-- Control of invoices, return of unspent funds.
+- Account control, return of unspent funds.

-- Buying and forwarding medicines.
+- Purchase and shipping of medicines.

 - Organization of additional diagnostic or therapeutic procedures.